fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 ![output.png](/assets/images/blog/output-1-.png)

 A thorough analysis will reveal that the sets have distinct profiles.
-As a fun little aside we trained an XGBoost model to classify the 3 sets by splitting the set in half and training on one half.
-In the graph below we see that MATR1 is very easy to distinguish from the other 2 sets with only 16 samples. given to train on.
+As a fun little aside we trained an XGBoost model to classify the 3 sets by splitting the set in half training on one half of each set and attempting to classify the remainder.
+In the graph below we see that MATR1 is very easy to distinguish from the other 2 sets after with only 16 samples (CLO is another subset of this data used in the literature, it is made up of the existing 3 sets).

 **Data Artifacts**

-Finally the data contains a lot of very obvious structures which are correlated with the target.
-We will merely give the most obvious examples here, which are charging artifacts.
+Finally the data contains a some very obvious structures which are correlated with the target.
+A good example are charging artifacts.

 Different batteries are charged in different ways and the the charging strategies are obvious to see in the data.
 Below we plot the voltage curves of two different batteries at the 100th cycle.
 In one case the battery was charged at 8C till it reached 25% capacity and then switched to 3.6C.
-The other battery was charged at 5.6C till 36% and then switched to 4.3C.
-The original authors this to demonstrate that their results generalized across different charging strategies, though each battery always retains the same charging strategy.
+The other battery was charged at 5.6C till 36% capacity and then switched to 4.3C.
+Severson et al. did this to demonstrate that their results generalized across different charging strategies, though each battery always retains the same charging strategy throughout its lifespan.

 ![and what about that little bump at the end for b3c12? who knows what that’s about…](/assets/images/blog/screenshot-2025-02-12-at-12.34.22-pm.png)